The Youth of LA Chinatown

 Written by William Gow (PDF)

 By the 1940s, the Chinese American community in Los Angeles numbered between 5,000 and 7,000 people.
-Over the previous half century, the community had undergone a slow but profound demographic shift as national immigration legislation began to take its toll.
+Over the previous half century, the community had undergone a profound demographic shift as national immigration legislation began to take its toll.
 Beginning with the 1882 Chinese Exclusion Act, a series of anti-immigrant laws stripped all but a few exempt groups of Chinese of the right to immigrate into the United States.
-Brought on by a wave of xenophobia that washed over the nation during the later part of the 19th century, these laws had a profound effect on the lives of average Chinese Americans living in communities up and down the West Coast.
-While these immigration laws did not eliminate Chinese American communities from California, they did slowly change the demographics of most California Chinatowns.
+Exclusion legislation slowly changed the demographics of most California Chinatowns, including Los Angeles.
+Over the first half of the twentieth century, the proportion of Chinese Americans born in the United States increased.
+By the start of World War II, the majority of Chinese Americans were US-born.
+At the same time, the number of women and families in these communities also increased.

-Despite their similarities as a group, the life stories of each of these young Chinese Americans was unique in its own way.
-Click on one of the links to find out more about the young men and women who made up the Chinese American community in Los Angeles in the 1930s and 1940s.
+Despite their similarities as a group, the life stories of each of these Chinese American youth was unique.
+Click on one of the links to find out more about some of the young men and women who made up the Chinese American community in Los Angeles in the 1930s and 1940s.

 Meet the community members

 Explore profiles of the generation of Chinese Americans who grew up and came of age in Los Angeles in the 1930s and 1940s.
 Click on each profile to learn more.